-If you have a genealogy story or query regarding the Horse and Jockey Inn you can contact me and I will post it here in addition to including your message within the website pages for Worcestershire Genealogy.
+If you have a genealogy story or query regarding the Horse and Jockey Inn at Inkford, Wythall you can contact me and I will post it here in addition to including your message within the website pages for Worcestershire Genealogy.

 Have Your Say

-above morning, Mr. Harlow and Mr. Partridge, surgeon, of Bordesley, left the former gentleman's residence, at Moseley Wake Green, for Inkford Brook, on the
+the above morning, Mr. Harlow and Mr. Partridge, surgeon, of Bordesley, left the former gentleman's residence, at Moseley Wake Green, for Inkford Brook, on the

 Alcester Road, where they rented the right of sporting over several farms.
 Several fields having been ineffectually traversed in search of game, the keeper suggested

 "Fatal Accident While Shooting"